nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 2. We also assume that users are somewhat familiar with computers and have used computer applications in the past, which will help them follow this guide and use TeachStack effectively.
 Since most instructors will have used similar applications (e.g. Canvas), this is a reasonable assumption to make.

 --------------------------------------------------------------------------------------------------------------------

-## Welcome!

-Thank you for choosing to use TeachStack!
-Our product aims to help you allocate resources to keep track of weaker students, and is optimized to be used with the Command Line Interface (CLI).
-This is achieved through the use of focus groups, which identifies students in need and monitors their performance.
-So, are you ready to help students in need?

 ## Quick start